 The Galaxy S20 family starts at $999Samsung

 The Galaxy S20 family is a top-notch collection of flagship smartphones.
-All models have 5G and are available in a range of colors, including gray, blue, pink and black – although the top-end S20 Ultra is limited to the sombre shades of black and gray.
+All models are available as 5G versions and are available in a range of colors, including gray, blue, pink and black – although the top-end S20 Ultra is limited to the more sombre shades of black and gray.

 The regular S20 is the smallest of the trio, at 6.2 inches.
 The S20+ has the same features and hardware, but extends the screen to 6.7 inches, and the range-topping S20 Ultra is a huge 6.9 inches, so might not be comfortable for everyone.